Saunorine/Appointment-Booker/README.md

 A program that could schedule workout courses for a local gym.
 Add courses that could be written as a class with a course name, trainer name, cost, date, time, intensity, and courseSize.
 Then user could use the interface to navigate courses and sort through them.
 Their information they logged in with would be then be added to the course member list for the staff to look at.

 ### Requirements:
-1. An interface that the gym member uses to login and select courses to sign up for
+1. A GUI that the gym member uses to login and select courses to sign up for
 2. Can sort available appointments by price/trainer etc
 3. Add new staff appointments
 4. Return errors if needed